vlcn-io/cr-sqlite/notes.md

   - define `crsql_alter()` which runs the alter if it is safe, runs a series of statements to make it safe if not
 - add logging
   - https://www.sqlite.org/capi3ref.html#sqlite3_log
-- bump glob version at end of patch tx
-  - will need to save max of largest version seen during patching
-  - can we save this on the vtab struct?
-    - vtab struct is one per connection
-    - need a cas instruction to swap db vrs if gt existing vrs
 - schema comparison before sync
   - ensure schemas are at same or compatible versions...
 - pk validation